 Make-Up Artist Job Duties and Employment Outlook

 Make-up artists visually transform people using make-up, paint, wigs and other accessories to prepare them for photo shoots, filming, live performances and special events.
-Make-up artists work in many different environments, from spas and resorts to film and theater, and typically train both formally within a cosmetology program and independently.
+Make-up artists work in many different environments, from spas and resorts to film and theater sets, and typically train both formally within a cosmetology program and independently.
 Job opportunities vary by industry and with individual work experience.

 Make-Up Artist Job Duties

-Make-Up Artists in the Entertainment Industry
+Careers in the Entertainment Industry

 Make-up artists working in entertainment apply make-up to actors on film sets and in television studios or to stage performers in theaters.
 They may be self-employed or work as part of a team.
 Their job duties involve consulting with other members of the crew to determine the desired effect and required look for the actors and performers.
 They may have to research the make-up, hairstyles and attire that were common in a certain period or place to determine what is needed.
 Depending on the project, they may use special effects to make a person appear sick, injured or older.